bionic-gpt/bionic-gpt/README.md

  <strong>
    BionicGPT is an on-premise replacement for ChatGPT, offering the advantages of Generative AI while maintaining strict data confidentiality
  </strong>
- BionicGTP can run on your laptop or scale into the data center.
+ BionicGPT can run on your laptop or scale into the data center.
 </div>

 <br />